Western History Symposium

 Arizona is rugged and gorgeous, historic and weird, funny and utterly magnificent.
 It’s full of surprises, not what most people expect at all.
 And with this book entitled Awesome Arizona, Roger Naylor piles up the evidence amassing 200 amazing facts and fascinating commentary about his beloved state.
 He captures the essence of Arizona from its wild and wooly past to its breathtaking scenery, to its startling geology, to its incredible diversity of cultures and terrain, and more.

-The result of a seven-year project, this presentation examines historical and ecological changes since the first photographs were taken in the region in 1867.
-These “Precise Repeats” of historical photographs reveal the many changes and provide a visual essay as more than 150 years unfold in photographs and drawings precisely paired with their modern-day counterparts.
+The result of a seven-year project, this presentation examined historical and ecological changes since the first photographs were taken in the region in 1867.
+These “Precise Repeats” of historical photographs revealed the many changes and provided a visual essay as more than 150 years unfold in photographs and drawings precisely paired with their modern-day counterparts.

-John VanKat, professor emeritus of Miami University (Oxford, Ohio), is a scientist first – a plant ecologist to be precise.
+John Vankat, professor emeritus of Miami University (Oxford, Ohio), is a scientist first – a plant ecologist to be precise.
 His botanical specialty examines how plant life has changed over times in the mountains and plateaus of the American Southwest.
-Along the way, he began compiling visual evidence (photos and drawings, new and old) and taking precise comparative photographs that satisfy the curiosity of those who wonder what the land was like before humans moved in.
+Along the way, he began compiling visual evidence (photos and drawings, new and old) and taking precise comparative photographs that satisfy the curiosity of those who wonder what the land was like before pioneer settlement.

 Four scintillating FREE LECTURES provided a variety of interesting, informative, and new perspectives on Western History presented at the Phippen Museum of Western Art.
 HERE’S WHAT WAS PRESENTED…